StarCitizenWiki/mediawiki-extensions-EmbedVideo/README.md

 #### YouTube Example #3

 Creating a video list for Youtube.
 This allows you to queue a set of video in a temporary playlist.
-Use the 'youtubevideolist` service selector:
+Use the `youtubevideolist` service selector:

     {{#ev:youtubevideolist|-D--GWwca0g|||||playlist=afpRzcAAZVM,gMEHZPZTAVc,lom_plwy9iA,BSWYMQEQhEo,EREaWhXj4_Q}}